 Measure characteristics of devices that generate, transform or consume electricity.
 Also called power meters or wattmeters, these devices measure parameters such as true power (watts), power factor, harmonics, and efficiency.

 Yokogawa's Power Analyzer software manages numeric, waveform, and harmonic data measurements.
-It enables data transfer and instrument configuration for your computer.
+It enables data logging and instrument configuration from your computer.